 - Cutaneous: skin lesion evolving over 1-6 days from a papular through a vesicular stage, to a depressed black eschar invariably accompanied by oedema that may be mild to extensive, or

 - Gastrointestinal: abdominal distress characterised by nausea, vomiting, anorexia and followed by fever, or

 - Inhalational: rapid onset of hypoxia, dyspnoea and high temperature, with radiological evidence of mediastinal widening, or

 - Meningeal: acute onset of high fever, convulsions, loss of consciousness, and meningeal signs and symptoms.

 Anthrax is to be immediately notified by laboratories on suggestive or definitive laboratory evidence (ideally by telephone).
 Confirmed cases should be entered onto NCIMS.

 Mode of transmission

-Within 1 working day of notification enter confirmed
+Within one working day of notification enter confirmed cases on NCIMS.

 - Confirm the onset date and symptoms of the illness

 - Confirm results of relevant pathology tests, or recommend the tests be done